DSFrey/data-structures-and-algorithms/javascript/linked-list/README.md

     - Arguments: none
     - Returns: a string representing all the values in the Linked List, formatted as:
     - "{ a } -> { b } -> { c } -> NULL"
+  - append
+    - arguments: new value
+    - adds a new node with the given value to the end of the list
+  - insert before
+    - arguments: value, new value
+    - adds a new node with the given new value immediately before the first node that has the value specified
+  - insert after
+    - arguments: value, new value
+    - adds a new node with the given new value immediately after the first node that has the value specified
 - Stretch Goal: Implement a doubly linked list
+- Stretch Goal: Write an additional method to delete a node with the given value from the linked list

 ## Approach & Efficiency